I-30/SH 360 Interchange

 Construction on SH 360 south of I-20 to US 287 began in November 2015 as part of a public-public partnership between TxDOT, the North Texas Tollway Authority (NTTA) and the North Central Texas Council of Governments.
 The initial SH 360 project will add two toll lanes in each direction from approximately two miles south of I-20 near East Sublett Road/West Camp Wisdom Road to US 287.
 In addition, the project will provide intersection enhancements and frontage road improvements that will deliver continuous non-tolled frontage roads throughout the corridor.
 The project will also add US 287 north and southbound mainlane bridges over SH 360 and a portion of the US 287 northbound frontage road and ramps.

-The $330 million project is scheduled to reach substantial completion in late 2017/early 2018 and will be constructed through a design-build approach providing needed safety improvements, congestion relief and economic development benefits.
+The $330 million project is scheduled to reach substantial completion in spring 2018 and will be constructed through a design-build approach providing needed safety improvements, congestion relief and economic development benefits.
 Once built, NTTA will operate the toll road.

 The ultimate design for SH 360 is an eight-lane divided tollway north of Debbie Lane/Ragland Road and a six-lane divided tollway south of Debbie Lane/Ragland Road.
 This final phase, which is currently unfunded, would also include improvements at the SH 360/US 287 interchange.